 What is a Keychain Password

 Keychain Access is a default Apple application that allows you to store login details of websites you visit and services you use with your old password.
-It can include anything from your personal details to financial information, which makes it convenient and saves time instead of having to remember passwords in order to login.
+It can include anything from your personal details to financial information, which makes it convenient and saves time instead of having to remember them in order to login.
 Also, you can use the application to manage and find all of the saved passwords on a Mac.

-The keychain password unlocks the saved information and usually is the same as your user password (the same password you use to login to your Mac).
+The keychain password unlocks the saved information and usually is the same as your user password (the same you use to login to your Mac).

-How to reset the Keychain Password on a Mac using your old password
+How to reset the Keychain Password on Mac using your old password

 If you wish to change your keychain password, simply follow these steps: